tukaan/tukaan.github.io/src/routes/docs/layouts/tabview.md

 ![Image of a Tukaan tabview](/resources/docs/tabview.png)

-The `TabView` widget allows you to have multiple tabs where you can place widgets like any other `Container`.
+The `TabView` widget allows you to have multiple tabs where you can place widgets like any other container widget.
 An example of how to set up a TabView widget is as follows:

 ```python
 import tukaan